bbauska/hidden-hand/README.md

    width="50%" />
 </p>

-MELINDA LESLIE is a UFO abductee and has been public with her own extraterrestrial and covert-ops human abduction experiences for 28 years and is considered by many to be the authority on a military and intelligence agency involvement in UFO abduction cases.
-Both her research and personal experiences have been featured in 25 books by prominent authors in ufology.
+<p>MELINDA LESLIE is a UFO abductee and has been public with her own extraterrestrial
+and covert-ops human abduction experiences for 28 years and is considered by many to be the authority on a military and intelligence agency involvement in UFO abduction cases.
+Both her research and personal experiences have been featured in 25 books by prominent authors in ufology.</p>

 <div align="right">
   <b><a href="#hidden-hand-toc">↥ Back To Top</a></b>